 WHAT YOU GET WITH A TABLEAU VIEWER LICENSE

 A Tableau Viewer license only provides access to workbooks, dashboards and worksheets that are published on Tableau Server and Tableau Online.
 Users can change values in filters (i.e. if you have a date filter or drop down for location) but they can’t modify or create dashboards or worksheets.

 NOTE:Tableau Viewer license has a minimum requirement of 100 users.

 If you want to be able to create new data sources, you can use Tableau Prep Builder or Tableau Desktop.
 But remember, Tableau Desktop only comes with the Tableau Creator license.
 Tableau Creator may seem expensive, but in reality it is the same price as the pre-2018 Tableau Desktop license.
 If you only need to access previously published data sources and do minor modifications of existing workbooks, go with the Tableau Explorer license.
 And if users only need to view Tableau content and change filters, the Tableau Viewer license is for you (as long as you meet the 100-person minimum).
 All-in-all, Tableau has made excellent additions to an already great set of tools and its licensing is now aligned with how users create, explore and view data with Tableau.

 At Senturus, we have expertise in the full BI stack and can help you at any point in your BI environment, whether it's gathering business requirements and data preparation to data presentation.
 We offer individual- or small-group mentoring that lets you focus on a specific challenge and gives you hands-on practice with your real data.
-Or, take advantage of our traditional instructor-led training or on-demand courses.
+Or, take advantage of our instructor-led training or self-paced courses.